API Documentation

 Request structure

-A schedule submission contains six required fields:
+A schedule submission contains seven required fields:

 {